nizioleque/AutoHotkey/Music Hotkeys/README.md

 `Ctrl` + `Home` ➜ Activate hotkeys

 You can also double click any of the keys to use its primary function without deactivating the hotkeys.

+Hotkeys are stored in an array at the beginning of the code and can be easily changed to your liking.